nurpeiis/Arabic-DID/README.md

 - Include full name of geographical locations
 - Include figure caption
 - Get stats on ngram?
 Does it matter.
 No, most likely include number of sentences, number of words, and say that you also created character ngram.
 KenLM
-  - Get to know how KenLM generates
+  - Get to know how KenLM generates - Unable to do so, KenLM has only prob_distr
+  - Compute counts yourself or use SRILM and LM from SRILM
   - Reegenerate LM -> counts and prob_distr that we used while reporting the results

 - NADI report on various levels